vnck/vnck.github.io/projects/_posts/2021-09-20-hitch-ridersip-demand.md

     Using a simple regex filter, the 6-digit postal code of the origin and destination can be extracted from the text message.

-2. **Fuzzy matching**

-    As the ODs will be aggregated to subzones, using fuzzy matching allows comparison with the ODs to the list of subzones in Singapore.
-Fuzzy matching accounts for the messy nature of textual data as it can accommodate for spelling mistakes.
-The python package [TheFuzz](https://github.com/seatgeek/thefuzz) was used which employs the Levenshtein distance statistic to calculate the difference between two strings.
-A threshold score of 90 was set for acceptable results using this method.

-3. **OneMap API**
+2. **OneMap API**

     [OneMap by the Singapore Land Authority](https://www.onemap.gov.sg/home/index.html) helpfully provides a search API for retrieving geospatial information given a text query or postal code.
 For simplicity, the first result is taken for each search query.
 This step also serves as filter for invalid pick up and drop off locations.
 While [Google Map's Place API](https://developers.google.com/maps/documentation/places/web-service/overview) appears to be more robust in handling natural language text queries, the OneMap Search API has the advantage of being freely accessible.

+3. **Fuzzy matching**

+    To account for geospatial information not retrievable using the OneMap API, fuzzy matching was used to compare the ODs to the list of planning areas in Singapore.
+Fuzzy matching accounts for the messy nature of textual data as it can accommodate for spelling mistakes.
+The python package [TheFuzz](https://github.com/seatgeek/thefuzz) was used which employs the Levenshtein distance statistic to calculate the difference between two strings.
+A threshold score of 90 was set for acceptable results using this method.

 For additional note, some messages consist of multiple possible pick-up locations.
 In these instances, the first pick-up location is treated as the origin.